This page describes the high-level functionality of the NetarchiveSuite deploy software and the hierarchical scoping of deployment parameters.

 log.prop is the path of the property file for logging.

 When deploy is run a number of files are created in the output directory.
-These includes scripts to install, start and kill the applications on the distributed platform.
+These include scripts to install, start and kill the applications on the distributed platform.
 Also the NetarchiveSuite package file is copied to this location (unless it already exists in the output directory).

 In addition to a NetarchiveSuite settings file, the following configuration files are also created on a per-machine or per-application basis: